gem-rgb/Saas-App/SaaS-Foundations-main/README.md

 ## References

-- Deploy Django on [Railway](https://kirr.co/qysgeu) with [this Dockerfile and guide](https://www.codingforentrepreneurs.com/blog/deploy-django-on-railway-with-this-dockerfile/)
+- Deploy Django on [Railway]
-- Create a One-Off Secret Key for Django [blog post](https://www.codingforentrepreneurs.com/blog/create-a-one-off-django-secret-key/)
+- Create a One-Off Secret Key for Django

-Thank you to [Neon](https://kirr.co/eu0b31) for helping bring this course to life!

 ## Getting Started